What are MPs paid?

-MPs currently receive a basic annual salary of £81,932.
-On top of this they can claim allowances to allow them to employ staff and run an office, and to maintain residences in London and their constituency.
+MPs currently receive a basic annual salary of £86,584.
+On top of this they can claim allowances to allow them to employ staff and run an office, and to maintain residences in either London or their constituency.
+MPs for London constituencies cannot claim rental costs.

 MPs who do not take their seats in the Commons are not entitled to receive salaries, though they can still claim expenses to allow them to undertake constituency duties.